 Step 6

 Enlist in a support group and let them know what your goals are.
-Having a net of friends and family will keep you on track of your progress and prevent you from giving up.
+Having a safety net of friends and family helps keep you on track and prevents you from giving up.

 Step 7

-Pick one day a week to measure yourself.
-Make it consistent.
-It is best to weigh yourself in the morning before you've eaten.
-Keep track of your weight loss in a journal.
+Pick one day a week to take your arm, chest, waist, hip and thigh measurements and weigh yourself.
+It's best to weigh yourself in the morning before you've eaten.
+Keep track of your diet, daily calories, measurements and pounds lost in a journal.

 Things You'll Need